How to Count Lines of Code in Bitbucket to Decide what SonarQube License You Need

 }

-It returns the number of lines added and deleted.
-So, to get the total, you’ll simply need to subtract the number of deleted from the added.
+It returns the number of lines added and deleted as well as the total number of commits in all Bitbucket projects and repositories.
+To get the total LOC, you’ll simply need to subtract the number of deleted from the added.

 Please note that blank lines are also counted in lines of code statistics in this and the following cases.